softspring/tf-google-cloud-scan-attack-detector/README.md

 - `google_logging_project_sink.notfound_sink`: A logging sink to capture 404 requests.
 - `google_pubsub_topic.income_notfound_request`: A Pub/Sub topic to handle incoming 404 requests.

+## Requirements

+- Your GCP project must have the `Logging Admin` role on the service account.

 ## License

 This project is licensed under the MIT License.